nvgoldin/omp/README.md

-Orthogonal Matcing Pursuit simulation created for SSP course huji 2015
+Orthogonal Matching Pursuit algorithm simulation in Matlab

+Created for Statistical Signal Processing course at HUJI 2015